sfigg/commercialization-public/docset/design/compatibility/device-devfund.md

 **Description**

 The hardware platforms on which Windows Server operating systems are deployed have evolved dramatically in the past decade.
-As these become graphic-less system designs for cost and deployment efficiencies, the customers expect to completely setup, deploy, configure and manage these hardware platforms using the minimal command line interface and automated scripting of Windows Nano Server and Server Core.
+As these become graphic-less system designs for cost and deployment efficiencies, the customers expect to completely setup, deploy, configure and manage these hardware platforms using the minimal command line interface and automated scripting of Windows Server Core.
 Windows Server device drivers must evolve in a similar manner to allow the customers to pursue these operations unhindered.

 A device driver must demonstrate its ability to install, configure, be serviced and operate without reliance on the presence of a GUI.

 Design Notes:

-Any device driver that does not meet this requirement will not be usable on Nano Server systems
+Any device driver that does not meet this requirement will not be usable on Windows Server Core systems

 Enforcement Date: Feb 2016